ajukraine/fsharp-fullstack-concept/README.md

 # F# fullstack concept 🦎

-There is no doubts that F# is a great language, which is surrounded by awesome OSS community.
+There is no doubt that F# is a great language, which is surrounded by awesome OSS community.
 But how much commercial F# projects you could name?
 Well, yeah...

 The goal of this repository is to demonstrate, that F# can be used in enterprise environment.
 And not just "can", but is much more appealing for developers than C#.